 Know your risk

-If you have a known valve deformity, there are additional things you need to be on the lookout for.
-For example: dental cleanings.
+If you have a known valve deformity, there are additional things you need to take precautions for—like dental cleanings.
 Something as minor as that can dislodge bacteria into your bloodstream, infecting a valve.
 “Bacteria can stick on them and create more havoc,” says Dr. Dave.

-Yes, you hear enough about how you need to exercise, but don't let that intimidate you if you're more of a couch potato now.
+Yes, you always hear enough about how you need to exercise, but it doesn’t mean you need to start running marathons.
 All you need to do is move a little, a habit that will help you live longer.
 “What most people want to achieve is healthy longevity.
 It’s not a cholesterol number.
 It’s not a healthy valve.
 It’s being aware, active, and vital into your 90s, and being free of debilitating disease,” says Dr. Klodas.

 Finding short periods during the day to focus on the present moment can go a long way in protecting your heart.
 People who score the highest in measures of mindfulness had an 83 percent higher prevalence of good heart health compared to those who rank low in it, according to research published in the International Journal of Behavioral Medicine.

 Making time for these meditative moments was associated with a lower likelihood of smoking, more physical activity, and a healthier BMI and fasting glucose level, all of which fine-tune your ticker.